 Introducing the Grayson Gravel Traverse

-Longer options exist to tour or bikepack the 72-mile Traverse as either a 143-mile circuit returning back to Whitetop Station via a northern route in the Jefferson National Forest, or a point-to-point 150-mile “Long Haul” from the western terminus of the VA Creeper Trail in Abingdon, VA to the eastern end of the New River Trail in Pulaski, VA.
-Endless options to explore Grayson Gravel beyond these routes exist, with Independence as a great basecamp location for day trips.
+While the Traverse itself is 72 miles, riders looking for longer adventures can choose from two extended options.
+The 143-mile “Circuit” returns to Whitetop Station via a northern track through the Jefferson National Forest.
+For a full point-to-point experience, the 148-mile “Long Haul” stretches from Abingdon at the western end of the Creeper Trail to Pulaski at the eastern end of the New River Trail.
+Independence, VA at the heart of the route makes a convenient base for endless options of day rides and short tours.
 In addition to the Grayson Gravel Circuit, another option is to use the TransVirginia Bike Route for a northern return loop from the New River Trail at the Byllesby Dam back to Whitetop Station farther north.
 See “Trip Itineraries” below.

 View a Collection of Grayson Gravel Routes: https://ridewithgps.com/collections/41362